sambee-coding/sambee-coding/README.md

 ## Currently

-- 💼 Building a **salon booking platform** for the Ethiopian market — complete backend, React frontend in progress, with Telegram/SMS owner notifications
+- Building a salon booking platform for the Ethiopian market, with a complete backend and a React frontend in progress
-- 🎓 Pursuing remote, mentored open-source internships (Outreachy, MLH Fellowship, LFX, GSoC) alongside paid local internship opportunities
+- Pursuing remote, mentored open-source internships (Outreachy, MLH Fellowship, LFX, GSoC) alongside local internship opportunities
-- 🌐 Growing a web-design business delivering sites and digital-presence packages to small businesses
-- 📚 Sharing the process — wins, mistakes, and lessons — with my Telegram community
+- Documenting my development process for a growing Telegram community

 <br/>